 |Complete an oral exam and a 500-word essay written in Spanish 4|

 Footnotes and Additional Information

-Students pursuing the Certificate in Language and Intercultural Communication - Spanish must take at least one course numbered SPAN 330 (or SPPO 330) or above.
-If students place into SPAN 264 or higher, they must register for two courses numbered SPAN 330 (or SPPO 330) or above.
-Additionally, all Latin American Studies course offerings (LASR) can fulfill this requirement.
+Students pursuing the Certificate in Language and Intercultural Communication - Spanish must take at least one course numbered SPAN 330 or above.
+If students place into SPAN 264 or higher, they must register for two courses numbered SPAN 330 or above.
+Additionally, all Latin American Studies course offerings (LALX) can fulfill this requirement.
 Students pursuing the Certificate in Language and Intercultural Communication - Spanish should consult with the Certificate advisor to identify appropriate courses not offered through the Center for Languages and Intercultural Communication (CLIC) or the Modern and Classical Literatures and Cultures Department to count towards the certificate.